Intracranial aneurysm: Treatment

 Emergency treatment for individuals with a ruptured cerebral aneurysm generally includes restoring deteriorating respiration and reducing intracranial pressure.
 Currently there are two treatment options for securing intracranial aneurysms: surgical clipping or endovascular coiling.
 If possible, either surgical clipping or endovascular coiling is typically performed within the first 24 hours after bleeding to occlude the ruptured aneurysm and reduce the risk of recurrent hemorrhage.

 While a large meta-analysis found the outcomes and risks of surgical clipping and endovascular coiling to be statistically similar, no consensus has been reached.
 In particular, the large randomised control trial International Subarachnoid Aneurysm Trial appears to indicate a higher rate of recurrence when intracerebral aneurysms are treated using endovascular coiling.
 Analysis of data from this trial has indicated a 7% lower eight-year mortality rate with coiling, a high rate of aneurysm recurrence in aneurysms treated with coiling—from 28.6 to 33.6% within a year, a 6.9 times greater rate of late retreatment for coiled aneurysms, and a rate of rebleeding 8 times higher than surgically clipped aneurysms.

 Surgical clipping

 Aneurysms can be treated by clipping the base of the aneurysm with a specially designed clip.
-Whilst this is typically carried out by craniotomy, a new endoscopic endonasal approach is being trialled.
+Whilst this is typically carried out by craniotomy, a new endoscopic endonasal approach is being trialed.
 Surgical clipping was introduced by Walter Dandy of the Johns Hopkins Hospital in 1937.

 After clipping, a catheter angiogram or CTA can be performed to confirm complete clipping.